-4-week rotation.
 Build the understanding of neurology through better understanding of more basic clinical neurosciences.
 1) Apply and demonstrate basic neurosciences theory and principles in clinical application.
 2) Utilize the literature and apply the knowledge for evidence based practice.
 3) Apply self-directed learning methodologies to clinical practice.
 4) Create and propose teaching sessions and tutorials for other medical students.
 Regular meeting with the preceptor to discuss learning and teaching activities.
 Regular self-directed learning activities with literature search and understanding.

-NEU 811 Clinical Neurology Elective (2-4 cr)
+NEU 811 Clinical Neurology Elective (2, 3, or 4-week rotation)

 Sponsor(s): Dept. of Med.
-Ed. & Affiliated Institutions Location(s): CNUCOM
+Ed. & Affiliated Institutions Location(s): Kaiser Morse

-2-4-week rotation.
-Variable credit determined by duration of rotation.
 Student goals: Improve the understanding of neurology in the clinical setting, inpatient and/or ambulatory.
 Deepen and expand Neurology skills and knowledge acquired in 3rd year clerkship in areas of: history taking, physical exam, formulating differential diagnosis and management plan, improve skills in oral and written presentations, and procedural skills (when available).
 Will explore selected subspecialties in Neurology in more depth and continue to refine skills in professionalism, communication and collaboration.
 Students acquire skills in patient management as part of the neurology team under supervision by the preceptor.